Dr. Ismail Ughratdar (FRCS) — Updated on November 7, 2022

 If you’ve exhausted these options and you’re still experiencing substantial hair loss, you may want to speak to a hair loss consultant.
 From pattern baldness to traction alopecia, there are many reasons your hair could be falling out — so it’s time to get to the root cause.

 At the Wimpole Clinic, we’ve helped thousands of people restore their hair to full, lustrous health.
-Find out how a hair transplant can treat thinning hair, and book a free consultation with our hair restoration experts to start your journey.
+Find out how a hair transplant can treat thinning hair, and book a consultation with our hair restoration experts to start your journey.